rhaido/blog/2015/07/06/soldering-answering-beginners-questions.md

 story shorter.
 Sometimes there is plenty of flux already in the solder wire.
 But overall, in order to remove oxides from copper, which are formed almost immediate after you cleaned it with alcohol, you have to use flux.
-Videos from pace contain good explanations about why is it necessary, and still it is frequently forgotten.
+Videos from PACE contain good explanations about why is it necessary, and still it is frequently forgotten.

 For the beginning, stick to the traditional rosin flux.
-You can even make one from alcohol and pine rosin, if you want to save some money.
+You can even make one yourself from alcohol and pine rosin, if you want to save some money.
 But still, use flux - it will greatly simplify soldering and improve the final result.
 After soldering, rosin flux residues can be removed with isopropyl alcohol.

+Even if you think, that your solder wire has enough flux, it might be beneficial to use additional to simplify the whole process and ensure the solder joint integrity.

-## Instead of the conclusion
+## Instead of a conclusion

+- Watch videos from PACE
 - Get a decent soldering iron
 - Get stand, special sponge and brass wool ball
-- Get good flux and fine solder
+- Get/make good flux and fine solder
+- Get solder sucker and solder wick to fix a mess
 - Try to solder some projects, like CMOY amplifiers, or something from Talking Electronics, and hone your skills from project to project
-- Feel satisfaction from the process of creation.
+- Be persistent and feel satisfaction from the process of creation.

 Have fun!